José Ureña: Major leagues

 In 2019, Ureña became the eighth pitcher in Marlins history to make consecutive Opening Day starts.
-After beginning the season 0–3, he tossed quality starts in eight of his next nine outings, going 4–3 with a 2.95 ERA over that span.
-Following a start against the Atlanta Braves on June 7, 2019, Ureña was placed on the injured list with a herniated disc in his lower back.
-At the time of his injury, he was tied for twelfth in MLB with eight quality starts.
-On November 30, 2020, Ureña was designated for assignment following the acquisition of Adam Cimber.
-On December 2, Urena was non-tendered by the Marlins.
+After an 0–3 start, he posted eight quality starts over the next nine outings, going 4–3 with a 2.95 ERA in that span.
+On June 7, 2019, he was placed on the injured list with a herniated disc in his lower back; at the time, he was tied for 12th in MLB with eight quality starts.

+On November 30, 2020, Ureña was designated for assignment by the Marlins following the acquisition of Adam Cimber.
+He was non‑tendered by the Marlins on December 2, 2020, making him a free agent.

 Detroit Tigers

-On December 23, 2020, Ureña signed a one year, $3.25 million contract with the Detroit Tigers.
+On December 23, 2020, Ureña signed a one-year, $3.25 million contract with the Detroit Tigers.
 Ureña earned a spot in the Tigers starting rotation to begin the 2021 season.
 After three losses to start the season, Ureña earned his first victory as a Tiger on April 27, allowing one earned run in seven innings as the Tigers beat the Chicago White Sox, 5–2.
 On May 2, 2021, Ureña became the first Tiger pitcher since David Price in 2015 to have four consecutive starts of at least seven innings while allowing two runs or fewer in every start.
 However, due to poor run support, Ureña only won one of these games.
 Ureña was placed on the 10-day injured list with a groin strain on June 17.
 He returned to make a start on August 28.
 He pitched in 26 games (18 starts) for the 2021 Tigers, compiling a 4–8 record with a 5.81 ERA.